-One of the areas of our communal life most affected by the COVID-19 pandemic has been our corporate expression of worship.
-However, it is also an area where we have shown great resilience, adaptability, and ingenuity.
+One of the areas of our communal life most affected by the pandemic has been our corporate expression of worship.
+However, our Sunday services have also been a great witness to our communal faith.